 McLean serves on several boards, including Cushman & Wakefield, the Federal Reserve Bank of Richmond, Wofford College and Milhaus.
 She is also a Trustee of ICSC, the Urban Land Institute (ULI) and The Real Estate Round Table.
 McLean is a member of the Liberty Fellowship (Aspen Institute), Class of 2009.
 A native of Chicago, IL, Jodie McLean holds a B.S. in Finance and Management from the Moore School of Business, University of South Carolina, and a degree from South Carolina Honors College.

-Senior Vice President, Store Development, Rite Aid, Conshohocken, PA, United States
+Senior Vice President, Store Development Americas, Starbucks, Seattle, WA, United States

 Angele Robinson-Gaylord has been helping retailers and developers create and implement strategies to grow and protect their real estate portfolios for over 15 years.
-Currently, she serves as Senior Vice President, Store Development for Rite Aid, one of the nation’s leading drug store chains, leading a management team supporting 2,400+ retail locations across 18 states and all corporate real estate.
+Currently, she serves as Senior Vice President, Store Development Americas for Starbucks, leading a management team supporting 17,000+ retail locations in the United States and Canada.